marionhardy/hydra-regen/README.md

-# Transcription factors in *Hydra Vulgaris* regeneration over 96 hours
+# Interstitial cells transcription factors in *Hydra Vulgaris* regeneration over 96 hours

 Rotation in Celina Juliano's lab studying the timeline of hydra regeneration after bisection using scRNAseq obtained from Panagiotis Papasaikas from the Tsiairis lab.